Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

 \subsection{Organization and Main Results}

 This paper is organized as follows:

 In Section 2, we start by giving the necessary preliminary definitions, including various notions of module for a vertex operator algebra $V$, the notion of the Zhu algebras for $V$, and the induction functor from modules for the Zhu algebra at any level to a $\mathbb{Z}_{\geq 0}$-graded module for $V$.
 In Section 2.2, we recall the notion of graded trace, and then in Section 2.3, we briefly recall the notion of graded pseudo-traces in the $C_2$-cofinite setting as defined by Miyamoto in terms of interlocked $V$-modules when one has a certain symmetric linear map $\phi$ on the higher level Zhu algebras.
-In Section 2.3, we also recall the logarithmic derivative property for graded pseudo-traces as defined by Miyamoto.
+Here we define the notions of {\it weakly interlocked} and {\it interlocked.} In Section 2.3, we also recall the logarithmic derivative property for graded pseudo-traces as defined by Miyamoto.

-In Section 3, we introduce the notion of {\it strongly interlocked} for any generalized $V$-module and define the notion of graded pseudo-trace in this setting.
-We then prove the main result of this paper, Theorem \ref{log-thm}:\\
+In Section 3, we introduce the notion of {\it strongly interlocked} for any generalized $V$-module, and define the notion of graded pseudo-trace in the setting in which there exists a {\it strongly interlocked family of bases} for which the pseudo-trace is invariant with respect to a change of such a basis.
+We then prove three of the main results of this paper, Theorems \ref{extra-conditions-theorem}, \ref{Virasoro-exceptional-theorem}, and \ref{log-thm} which we summarize here:

+{\bf Setting 1 giving well-defined graded pseudo-traces:} {\it If $V$ has a single generator, level zero Zhu algebra isomorphic to $\mathbb{C}[x]$, and a certain nondegenerate bilinear form, then a $V$-module induced from an indecomposable $\mathbb{C}[x]$-module is strongly interlocked and has well-defined graded pseudo-traces. }

+{\bf Setting 2 giving well-defined graded pseudo-traces:} {\it If $V$ has a unique irreducible module of weight $\lambda \in \mathbb{C}$ with a one-dimmensional lowest weight space, and $W$ is a strongly interlocked $V$-module with conformal weight $\lambda \in \mathbb{C}$, then $W$ has well-defined graded pseudo-traces.}

-{\bf Existence and Properties Theorem for graded pseudo-traces for strongly interlocked modules:} If $W$ is a strongly interlocked generalized $V$-module, for a vertex operator algebra $V$, then graded pseudo-traces for $W$ are well defined, symmetric, linear, and satisfy the logarithmic derivative property. \\
+{\bf Properties of graded pseudo-traces for strongly interlocked modules:} {\it If $W$ is a strongly interlocked generalized $V$-module, for a vertex operator algebra $V$, with well-defined graded pseudo-traces, then these graded pseudo-traces are symmetric, linear, and satisfy the logarithmic derivative property.}

 In Section 4, we apply our results to $V = M_a(1)$ the rank one Heisenberg vertex operator algebra for any choice of conformal vector $\omega^a$.
-First, in Section 4.1, we recall definition of $M_a(1)$, and in Section 4.2, we recall results on generalized $M_a(1)$-modules.
+First, in Section 4.1, we recall the definition of $M_a(1)$, and in Section 4.2, we recall results on generalized $M_a(1)$-modules.
 In Section 4.3, we recall more details about these generalized $M_a(1)$-modules and their graded dimensions.
-In Section 4.4, we show in Proposition 4.6, the following:\\
+In Section 4.4, we prove that $M_a(1)$ falls under Setting 1 of Theorem \ref{extra-conditions-theorem} and give Corollary \ref{extra-conditions-cor} to Theorem \ref{extra-conditions-theorem}: